ActuarialIntelligence/PowerBI-Tools-For-Capacities/README.md

 The Python code has been structured following the reasoning behind the original tool in PowerShell but also adding the logic required for the SP authentication method to function.

-Note: For the Service Principal Authentication to work, within the .html file, the token type is being set to Embed (tokenType: models.TokenType.Embed).
+Note: For the Service Principal Authentication to work, within the .html file, the token type has been changed from Aad (tokenType: models.TokenType.Aad) to Embed (tokenType: models.TokenType.Embed).

 It is strongly recommended to read the documentation related to the official Power BI Load Testing Tool to understand better the logic behind the Python code.